Git-K3rnel/Secure_Coding/Cross_Site_Scripting_(XSS)/README.md

 ### Attribute Encoding

 - Escape all characters with ASCII values less than 256 with the &#xHH; format (or a named entity if available) to prevent switching out of the attribute

+### HTML Entity

+- HTML elements which contain user controlled data or data from untrusted sourced should be reviewed for contextual output encoding